-In this tour-de-force performance, actor Leonardo Defilippis switches effortlessly from Maximilian Kolbe to Nazi, alternating dramatically between good and evil.
-The audience is drawn into the compelling events of this courageous life and into Kolbe’s message of trust.
+In this tour-de-force performance, actor Leonardo Defilippis switches effortlessly from Maximilian Kolbe to a Nazi soldier, alternating dramatically between good and evil.
+The audience is drawn into the compelling events of his courageous life and into Kolbe’s message of trust.
 Maximilian is completed by a breath-taking musical score.
 Our updated version of the play also includes projected images and newsreels of Nazi Germany.
 This historical footage makes the story come alive in a visceral manner.

 Now, perhaps more than ever, Maximilian has a special relevance for our time.
 The play offers an engaging reflection on the dangers we face in the current attack on religious freedom.
 This story is one of sacrificial love and of martyrdom for the Catholic Church.
 Defilippis says, “Saint Maximilian Kolbe has a powerful, yet cautionary, message for all of us – not to take the freedoms we cherish for granted, but rather to defend them with our lives.”

 Maximilian premiered at the 1993 World Youth Day in Denver before an audience of 2,500.
 In honor of the opening, Leonardo Defilippis received a special plaque of Saint Maximilian.
 It was signed by Francis Gajowniczek – the very man for whom Fr.
 Maximilian offered his life in Auschwitz!
 Defilippis also performed at World Youth Day 2000.
 There, several thousand young people witnessed the production at the Basilica of Our Lady of the Angels and Martyrs in Rome.